MinnPost/election-night-api/README.md

 1. (optional) Make a virtualenv to work in: `mkvirtualenv election-night-api`
 1. Install libraries: `pip install -r requirements.txt`

+## Development

 ### Local API

-For testing purposes, it is probably easier to use the lightweight, not production ready, API application.
+For testing purposes, it is probably easier to use the lightweight, not production ready, local API application.

+1. Scrape some data with the scraper tool.
 1. Run local API with: `python tests/local_api.py`
-1. Make requests to: `http://localhost:5000/?q=SELECT * FROM contests LIMIT 10`
+1. Make requests similar to: `http://localhost:5000/?q=SELECT * FROM contests LIMIT 10`

-## Development

 ### Adding or managing a state